8-Month-Old Baby’s Development: Milestones, Tips, and What to Expect

 - Exploring Through Touch and Sound: Your baby is starting to understand what different objects do.
 Activity centres that respond to twisting, pressing, or poking can be fascinating for them, as they begin to link actions with effects.

 - Throwing and Dropping Objects: Expect to see a lot of dropping and throwing!
 Babies at this age are testing cause and effect, learning that when they let go of something, it falls.
 This can be fun for them (but tiring for you!).
+Playing games like peek-a-boo helps reinforce cognitive skills such as object permanence and problem-solving.

 - Improved Vision and Recognition: Your baby’s depth perception is nearly as sharp as an adult’s, meaning they can spot you from across the room.
 They are also learning to associate words with people and objects, sometimes turning their head when you call someone’s name or pointing to an item in a book when prompted.